samvram/SAS/PITCHME.MD

 ### Random Forest Classifier

 Random Forest Classifier is ensemble algorithm.
-In next one or two posts we shall explore such algorithms.
 Ensembled algorithms are those which combines more than one algorithms of same or different kind for classifying objects.
 For example, running prediction over Naive Bayes, SVM and Decision Tree and then taking vote for final consideration of class for test object.

+---

 Random forest classifier creates a set of decision trees from randomly selected subset of training set.
 It then aggregates the votes from different decision trees to decide the final class of the test object.
 In Laymen’s term,

+---

 Suppose training set is given as : [X1, X2, X3, X4] with corresponding labels as [L1, L2, L3, L4], random forest may create three decision trees taking input of subset for example,

+---

 *    [X1, X2, X3]
 *    [X1, X2, X4]
 *   [X2, X3, X4]

+---

 So finally, it predicts based on the majority of votes from each of the decision trees made.

+---

 *    This works well because a single decision tree may be prone to a noise, but aggregate of many decision trees reduce the effect of noise giving more accurate results.

+---

 The subsets in different decision trees created may overlap